Living in Cambodia: A Firsthand Guide (For Digital Nomads)

 - Numerous co-working spaces and cafes.

-- Small town feels but with a lot going on.
+- The small town feels but with a lot going on.

 Cons of living in Siem Reap